maximboc/FinalProject_2025_bocquillionmaxim/README.md

 ## Project architecture

 - `EDA` : Folder containing analysis on the different provided datasets
-- `models` : Folder containing implemented models
+- `models` : Folder containing tests on different models
 - `img` : Folder containing images displayed in some of the notebooks

 ## Deliverables